austinluong/justinluong.com/menu/people.md

       content: |
             Hello!
 My name is Claudia Alfaro Hernandez (She/Her/Hers pronouns) and I’m a student assistant in the Luong lab.
 I’m an Environmental Science & Management major with a concentration in Ecological Restoration and a double minor in Geospatial Analysis and Wildland Soil Science.
 Before coming to Humboldt County in 2020, I was originally from Southern California, specifically Jurupa Valley (Inland Empire region).
 Before working with Dr. Justin Luong in his lab, I was a Soil Science Trainee with the NRCS Soil Survey assisting soil scientists with plant identification and soil analysis.
 I am very excited to have the opportunity to work within the Luong lab this semester, as it allows me to practice my strengths within soil science, correlating its impacts on plant communities regarding sustainable land use applications.
 When I’m not in the Luong lab, you can find me on the nearby beaches paddleboarding, tide pooling, birding, and beachcombing.

+    - title: "Soren Biel (Lab Assistant)"
+      image:
+          name: SorenBiel.JPEG
+          alt: A photo of Soren B
+          style: right
+      content: |
+            "Hi!
+I’m Soren and my pronouns are he/him.
+I’m a fourth year botany student and a student assistant in the Luong lab and the Dennis K. Walker Greenhouse.
+I have always had an appreciation for plants but was only interested in gardening and horticulture until coming to Cal Poly Humboldt.
+It was here that I discovered my passion for plant taxonomy, conservation, and lichenology.
+Outside of botany I enjoy reading, lapidary arts, and puzzle games!

     - title: "Sage Brislen (Lab Assistant)"
       image:
           name: sagebrislen.JPEG